 The warm pool in the West Pacific and maritime continent locally enhances convective activity over this region and drives the Walker circulation across the Pacific.
 Ortland and Alexander (2014) emphasize the significant impact of the planetary scale varation in convection on tropical upwelling and the TTL annual cycle.
-A simple way to approximate zonal asymmetries in tropical SSTs in MiMA is to include a zonal wave-like heating/cooling structure at the surface.
-Physically, this is equivalent to adding a purely zonal heat flux within the mixed layer of the tropics.
-We give the heat flux a sinusoidal structure, where $Q_W$ is the warm pool heat flux in W/m, $k_w = 1$ the warm pool wave number, and $\phi_w = 20^\circ$ the warm pool width. $\phi_0$ and $\lambda_0$ can be used to change the meridional position and/or zonal phase, but are set to zero here.
+A simple way to approximate zonal asymmetries in tropical SSTs in MiMA is to include an additional purely zonal heat flux within the mixed layer of the tropics.
+We give the heat flux a waveone structure, where Q_W the warm pool heat flux in [W/m2], $k_w = 1$ the warm pool wave number, and $\phi_w = 20^\circ$ the warm pool width. φ_0 and λ_0 can be used to change the meridional position and/or zonal phase, but are set to zero here.

-$Q_W$ is one of the key parameters in this study, and integrations with the tropical heat flux are denoted by Wx, where x is the value of $Q_W$ in W/m.
+Q_W is one of the key parameters in this study, and integrations with the tropical heat flux are denoted by Wx, where x is the value of Q_W in W/m2.
 Tropical SSTs vary by approximately 3K in integration W30, which is most comparable to the observed zonal variation in tropical SSTs.
-The SST asymmetry is roughly linear with $Q_W$ , such that the integration with $Q_W = 15 \text{ W/m}^2$ exhibits a 1.5 degree peak-to-peak variation, etc..
-The associated
+The SST asymmetry is roughly linear with Q_W , such that the integration with $Q_W = 15 \text{ W/m}^2$ exhibits a 1.5 degree peak-to-peak variation, etc..
+The associated variation in convection is much more nonlinear, saturating with increasing asymmetry in SSTs.
+The zonal peakto-peak variation of convective precipitation amounts to about 12, 19, and 20% of the zonal mean for 15, 30, and 45 W/m2 temperature forcing.